These Democratic women just won primaries in red states

 - Lupe Valdez will aim to unseat heavily favored incumbent Greg Abbott, who’s running for reelection as governor of Texas.
 Valdez, a former Dallas County sheriff, secured the Democratic nomination in a primary runoff last night, making her the first Latina and first openly gay candidate to secure a major party nomination in a Texas governor’s race.

-It will be fascinating to watch how competitive these candidates prove in general elections , particularly those who defeated contenders that Democratic party strategists had deemed more competitive in conservative electorates.
+It will be fascinating to watch how competitive these candidates prove in general elections, particularly those who defeated contenders that Democratic party strategists had deemed more competitive in conservative electorates.